JadeSure/Data-Engineering-Cloud/README.md

 # Data-Engineering-Cloud

-## What's different between two models: Inmon and Kimball？
+## Day1 What's different between two models: Inmon and Kimball？
 Inmon model needs a long term to build the system from different data source (OLTP) to create data warehouse, which can be used by different department(data mart) to use the model.
 drawback:
 Kimball model based on application to look for needed data from data source. more dynamic.
 ## OLTP and OLAP？
 OLTP: Online Transaction Processing, for RDBMS: increase, modify, delete, check(search)
 OLAP: On-Line Analytical Processing, for Data warehouse
-## data mart?
+## Data mart?
 prepared the data for relative applications, which will be used directly.
 ## What does Data Lake mean？
 Do not care data categories when it loaded data, which is used in machine learning.
 ## IaaS，PaaS，SaaS ？
 IaaS: Infrastructure as a Service PaaS: Platform as a Service SaaS: Software as a Service
-## The feature of DBMS: what is ACID ？ meaning？
+## The feature of DBMS: what is ACID？ meaning？
 ACID(Atomicity, Consistency, Isolation, Isolation)
 Atomicity (Abort/commit) only have this two status, True or False. eg.  all the instructions within a transaction will successfully execute, or none of them will execute;
 Consistency: The database must be consistent before and after the transaction;